mauriciogtec/blog/content/post/rl-reading-list.md

 MCTS was a key tool in developing computer programs capable of defeating master players of Backgammon, Chess and Go.
 In its heart, it is simply using the theory developed for multi-armed bandits with changing states.
 A highly-cited review is [(Browne et al., 2012)][browne].

 The idea is way simple:
-- We'll solve an independent bandit problem.
-For each visited state: we select according to Thompson sampling or UCB1 if the state has been visited before, or randomly if it's never been seen.
+- We'll solve an independent bandit problem for each state using Thompson sampling, UCB1 or other multiarmed-bandit algorithm.
-- When a reward is seen, it is propagated back to all visited states during that playout.
-For win-loss games, we record at each state the number wins and losses associated to it.
+- A game is played until the end, when a reward is observed, it is propagated back through all the trace that lead to that state.
+- For win-loss games, we record at each state the number wins and losses associated when that node has appeared in the game.
 Wins count +1 and losses as -1.
+- In practice, we can't store a table with each and every observed state; so MCTS also contains rules that determine how to grow a tree from a root state using these principles.
+The idea is to estimate at each state, its best possible future total reward.
+- Several possibilities are available: for example, using early stopping for an already seen state, and used its current estimate for backpropagation.
+Another common strategy is to run several simultaneous monte carlo experiments starting from the fixed current state using the current tree policy, and then update the tree with the results.
+- The MCTS rules fall in 4 types in order of execution: selection, expansion, simulation, backpropagation.